-NEW POETRY BY AIDEN COLEMAN, NEIL LEADBEATER, AND LUCAS MCMILLAN
+NEW POETRY BY AIDAN COLEMAN, NEIL LEADBEATER, AND LUCAS MCMILLAN

 NEIL LEADBEATER is an author, essayist, poet and critic living in Edinburgh.
 His short stories and poems have been published widely both at home and abroad and translated into several languages including Dutch, Romanian and Spanish.
 His books include Librettos for the Black Madonna (White Adder Press, 2011), The Worcester Fragments (Original Plus, 2013) and The Loveliest Vein of Our Lives (Poetry Space, 2014).
 He is a regular reviewer for several journals including Galatea Resurrects (A Poetry Engagement) (USA) and Write Out Loud (UK).